 Contact a reputable local breeder if nandays are legal as pets, and set up an appointment to meet their available birds.
 Spending time with a few different birds before choosing a pet will help you pick the one that is the best fit for you.

 These birds can be rescued, adopted, or purchased from breeders for $400 to $600.
 Some resources where you can find nanday conures include:

 If you're going the breeder route, make sure that the breeder is reputable by asking them how long they've been breeding nandays and the breeding history of the bird.
 Also, make sure that the bird you want to take home is healthy.
 Make sure the bird is alert, active, and exhibits all the signs of a healthy bird, such as bright eyes, clean feathers, and full crops.

 More Pet Bird Species and Further Research

 If you’re interested in similar species, check out:

-Otherwise, check out all of our other parrot species profiles.
+Otherwise, check out all of our other small parrot species profiles.